TechnitiumSoftware/DnsServer/APIDOCS.md

 - `protocol` (optional): This parameter is required for adding the `FWD` record.
 Valid values are [`Udp`, `Tcp`, `Tls`, `Https`, `Quic`].
 - `forwarder` (optional): The forwarder address.
 A special value of `this-server` can be used to directly forward requests internally to the DNS server.
 This parameter is required for adding the `FWD` record.
 - `dnssecValidation` (optional): Set this boolean value to indicate if DNSSEC validation must be done.
 This optional parameter is to be used with FWD records.
 Default value is `false`.
 - `proxyType` (optional): The type of proxy that must be used for conditional forwarding.
 This optional parameter is to be used with FWD records.
-Valid values are [`None`, `Http`, `Socks5`].
-Default value `None` is used when this parameter is missing.
+Valid values are [`NoProxy`, `DefaultProxy`, `Http`, `Socks5`].
+Default value `DefaultProxy` is used when this parameter is missing.
 - `proxyAddress` (optional): The proxy server address to use when `proxyType` is configured.
 This optional parameter is to be used with FWD records.
 - `proxyPort` (optional): The proxy server port to use when `proxyType` is configured.
 This optional parameter is to be used with FWD records.
 - `proxyUsername` (optional): The proxy server username to use when `proxyType` is configured.
 This optional parameter is to be used with FWD records.